whiteWolfx99/Portfolio/README.md

 ## HTML/CSS & JavaScript requirements
 - Follow our list of best practices for HTML & CSS.
 - Follow our list of best practices for JavaScript.

-## Project requirements
-- For this project, you should add the JavaScript + HTML + CSS linter.
-- In mobile, implement the following features:
-  - When the user clicks (or taps) the hamburger button, the mobile menu appears.
-  - When the user clicks (or taps) the close (X) button, the mobile menu disappears.
-  - When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
-  - When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.
-- You must stick to the design as much as possible (e.g., font, colors, images, text, margins) using the templates in Figma.

 ## Built With